Malta Travel Info: All Your Questions Answered

 Is Wi-Fi widely available?

 Yes, Wi-Fi is in most hotels, cafes, and public spaces.
-Stay connected without a hitch.
+Usually the signal is good.

 Do I need a local SIM card?